 - Three letters of recommendation to be addressed to the program director

 We interview between 40 and 45 applicants and accept two residents each year.
 Interviews are conducted in the fall.
 Invitations to interview will be extended by the Program Coordinator via ERAS Scheduler.
-Students interested in applying to our residency program are strongly encouraged to complete a Neurosurgery clerkship with us.
+Unfortunately, we are not currently accepting rotating students due to the COVID-19 pandemic, however we will be conducting virtual interviews in place of in-person interviews.